athaapa/axis/README.md

   </p>
 </p>

 **Axis** is a 3D graphing calculator made for multivariable calculus.
-It lets you visualize surfaces, vectors, and equations in 3D — and includes an AI problem solver that can take a math problem, solve it, and draw the related diagrams.
+It lets you visualize surfaces, vectors, and equations in 3D.

 ## Core Features
 - [x] Graph a curve based on a set of points